open/close all folders

-- And of course the stories of the U.S. government (Specifically the CIA) involvement in the complicit smuggling, and selling of cocaine through third parties, which supplied the drug dealers on the street and which caused the crack epidemic that hit the inner cities hard.
+- And of course the stories of the U.S. government's (specifically the CIA's) involvement in the trafficking and selling of cocaine through third parties, which supplied the drug dealers on the street and which caused the crack epidemic that hit the inner cities hard.
 Supposedly it helped fund illegal operations elsewhere, like the above Contras.
 While no one has proven the CIA directly was involved with and/or knew about the drug smuggling, it seems clear they didn't much care to know or stop it either.

-- Considering how popular the Eugenics movement was at the time, this is far from surprising.
+- Considering how popular the eugenics movement was at the time, this is far from surprising.
 The Tuskegee Experiment was also far from the worst of them performed by the US government, let alone some of the experiments which were considered highly unethical even by the looser standards of medical ethics, which were performed by doctors for medical research without government funding.
 And let's not even start on the role of the states in eugenics (look up the Eugenics Board of North Carolina if you want to be particularly horrified)...

 - Project MKULTRA is a rather well known one.
 The CIA attempted to use LSD, other drugs, and hypnosis to develop some form of mind control.